 GNDR-339: Queer Theory and Posthumanism (Credits: 4)

 Humanism is the belief that reason provides the best tools for solving the problems of the world.
 It has dominated political and literary thought at least since the seventeenth century.
 It is the foundation of human rights discourse, of many theories of democracy, and of the prevailing models of social justice.
 Nonetheless, humanism has its detractors, and the last several decades have seen the rise of "posthumanism," which seeks to challenge humanism's dominant position in political and social thought.
 Some critics suspect that humanism unconsciously upholds the racism, misogyny, and homophobia of the texts that established its terms in the 18th, 19th, and 20th centuries.
 Others are motivated by the challenges to reason presented by psychoanalysis, Marxism, and radical feminism.
 Queer Theory is among the must important posthumanist discourses in the United States, though not all queer theorists are posthumanists.
 This course investigates how queer theorists have attacked and defended humanism, and also explores queer theory's relationship to other posthumanist discourses.
 Authors to be considered may include Michel Foucault, Eve Kosofsky Sedgwick, Donna Haraway, Lauren Berlant, Leo Bersani, Jasbir Puar, Lee Edelman, Jacques Derrida, Giorgio Agamben, and Joan Copjec.
-This course fulfills the Theory requirement for English majors.
+This course fulfills the Theory requirement for LMW majors.

 GNDR-345: Sociology of Sexualities (Credits: 4)